 Vitamin C is needed by every cell in your dog’s body.
 In addition, if your dog is stressed, sick, or in pain, he needs even more vitamin C to physically cope.

 Modern research shows many people and pets are chronically mildly deficient in vitamin C.

-In fact, according to a study by New Zealand scientists Anrita Carr and Cate McCall explains the chronic deficiency and how it relates to pain.
+In fact, a study by New Zealand scientists Anrita Carr and Cate McCall explains chronic deficiency and how it relates to pain.